 I had great company in the war room for most of that day.
 Ana Ulin and Henner Zeller were there from the Zürich office, and I recall Antoine Picard spending a good deal of time there.
 Michelle Levesque was dispatching the Noogler Army to deliver T-shirts to participants, as during the previous Testing Fixit, according to the Noogler Dispatch Protocol.
-Still, I felt stressed by the image of the web app up on the big screen for everyone walking by to see, with participation in the low hundreds amongst an engineering population that was now in the thousands.
+Still, I felt stressed by the image of the web app up on the big screen for everyone walking by to see, with participation in the low hundreds amongst an development population that was now in the thousands.
 That, and I had to watch the T-shirt piles like a hawk, given that Googlers, culturally-conditioned to expect free T-shirts as they are free meals, ski trips, and espresso machines, would occasionally hover about, ready to make off with handfuls of T-shirts without compunction.

 By the late afternoon, the participation numbers picked up a bit, but other folks in the war room began to trickle out, while I stayed behind to make sure I was around if people had questions or needed to collect a (by this time, unlikely to have in the correct size) T-shirt.
 There were precious few such instances, but I was there ’til about 10pm, if I recall correctly, just to make sure.
 For a long time, I sat alone in Tech Talk 42, a big projection on the screen, with hardly anyone else walking by.
 When I was reasonably confident there’d be no more participants, I closed up shop, carried the remaining boxes of T-shirts back to my desk, and went home.